SPA1065 : Level A (HE Entry Level) Spanish I

 In consonance with the overall aims of the degrees offered in the SML, this module will:

-1. prepare students for the future study of language.
+1. prepare students for the future study of language (written communicative and oral/aural skills).

-2. focus on developing the students' communicative competence in the foreign language (including fluency, grammatical and lexical accuracy and range).
+2. focus on developing the students' communicative competence in the foreign language (including fluency, grammatical and lexical accuracy, range and pronunciation).

 3. develop independent language learning strategies.